 Salvia is a plant that produces hallucinogenic effects upon use.
-Similar to LSDs, it is possible to get addicted to salvia when taken regularly.
+Like LSDs, it is possible to get addicted to salvia when taken regularly.
 What is salvia, and what are the signs of abusing this drug?
 Is it possible to get help for salvia addiction?
 Read to know more.

 What Is Salvia Drug?